Italian Subjunctive (Part 2): Speak Italian!

 |venga||you (polite) come

 |(che) loro||vengano||they come|

-Example Phrases Using the Present Tense Subjunctive Mode
+Example Phrases Using the Present Tense Subjunctive Mood

-To follow are some examples of how the Italian subjunctive mode in the present tense might be used in conversation during daily life.
-(In later blog posts in this series, we will cover examples of how to use the subjunctive when the introductory phrase is in the conditional or past tense.)
-Remember, even in Italian, the subjunctive is not an absolute requirement, but in the phrases below, the subjunctive mode is often used.
+To follow are some examples of how the Italian subjunctive mood in the present tense might be used in conversation during daily life.
+(In later blog posts in this series, we will cover examples of how to use the subjunctive when the introductory phrase is in the conditional or the past tense.)

 |Voglio che lui venda la macchina vecchia.||I want that he sells the old car. =